WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 ---
 layout: ElectronicsTutorial
-title: Diodes
+title: General Diodes
-subtitle: Stuff
+subtitle: Common diodes and their uses.
 ---

 # Notes:

 * Need to condense this page a bit and make it more intro
-* Add a table of diode types, general characteristics, circuit symbol, and use
 * [notes: https://www.rohm.com/electronics-basics/diodes/types-of-diodes]